woodrush/lambdalisp/README.md

 ## Overview
-LambdaLisp is a Lisp interpreter written as an untyped lambda calculus term.
+LambdaLisp is a Lisp interpreter written as a closed untyped lambda calculus term.
-It is written as a closed lambda calculus term `LambdaLisp = λx. ...` which takes a string `x` as an input and returns a string as an output.
+It is written as a lambda calculus term `LambdaLisp = λx. ...` which takes a string `x` as an input and returns a string as an output.
 The input `x` is the Lisp program and the user's standard input, and the output is the standard output.